Coronal brow lift

 Once the gold standard in forehead lifting, coronal brow lift involves removing a strip of scalp from ear to ear and removing the frown line.
 Then, the doctor pulls forehead skin-tight, causing elevation of the brows and diminished forehead wrinkles.
 Overall, the coronal brow lift achieves excellent results.
 However, the resulting scar across the scalp (from ear to ear) and the development of new techniques reduced the popularity of this method.
 Despite the complications with the “open” brow lift, some surgeons still use this approach as their preferred method of brow lifting.
 If you don’t mind the resulting scar, you might choose this procedure.
 On the other hand, if you do not desire a large scar, choose an endoscopic brow lift.

 Endoscopic brow lift

 We perform this procedure via an upper blepharoplasty incision.
-Also, it involves fixation of the brow with a bioabsorbable implant.
-This allows the patient to have an upper eyelid lift and brow lift in office without the need for an endoscope.
+Also, it involves fixation of the brow with a bio-absorbable implant.
+This allows the patient to have an upper eyelid lift and brow lift in the office without the need for an endoscope.
 Sometimes we remove frown muscles with this approach.
 However, forehead lines will not be affected.
-Overall, the procedure takes less then 1 hour and has a 1 week recovery.
+Overall, the procedure takes less than 1 hour and has a 1-week recovery.
 Complications include movement of the fixation device.
 Currently, I use this technique in certain brow lift cases.
-For more information go to www.coaptsystems.com.

 Feather lift/Thread lift